barnabym/nfttimeline/README.md

 Hive NFTs - when ?

-infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)
+Infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)

 Async.art - the world's first programmable artwork, First Supper NFT